renaissancebro/AGI-seed/README.md

 # AGI-Seed

-AGI-Seed is my starting point toward building emotionally grounded AI systems.
-It stems from a personal need: to understand myself and translate that awareness into tools that can make AI safer, more human-aligned, and harder to misuse.
+AGI-Seed is concept to point toward building aligned AI systems, a differnt approach opting for inside out monitoriing instead of outside consitutional monitoring that is currently emphasized.
+The whack a mole approach of trying to montior every possible contingincy of AI is much less feasible than giving a sense of right and wrong from within the model smiilar to humans who weigh morals and feel deeply preventing them from doing rational but cruel decisions.

 This is a project about embedding emotional primitives — like uncertainty, shame, pride, and empathy — into models using realistic human-scale psychology.
 My belief is simple: if we can't model meaning and emotional behavior, we're building powerful tools blind to the real structure of human experience.